Anxiety is the term used to describe a set of emotional, physiological and behavioural responses you experience when your brain detects a threat.

 As explained above, the sympathetic nervous system produces a “fight or flight” response during high emotions.
-It is trying to protect you from danger (although there is no danger there.)
+It is trying to protect you from danger (although there is no danger.)
 It is the sympathetic nervous system that causes your breathing to change.
 It may also speed up and cause rapid shallow breathing.

 Having difficulty breathing is one of the most frightening symptoms of panic attacks.
 The critical thing to understand is that this response is due to you getting a fear response in situations where you do not need it.
-Your nervous system has become over sensitised.
+Your nervous system has become over-sensitised.

 Once you have received the all-clear, the pain you are experiencing is down to breathing too fast (hyperventilation).
 Anxiety causes our hearts to beat more quickly than is needed.
 We overwork our chest muscles, which leads to the sensations we experience.